cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/developer_guide.md

  ![dataStorage](https://github.com/cs2901/yape-bcp-project-yacket-fingerlog/blob/develop/Developer_Guide/res/Package%20Data_Storage.png)

-### Deploy
+### Trigger
-The Deploy component will be in charge of sending the voucher information to SUNATs Data Base so the transaction will be legally completed and stored.
+The Trigger component will be in charge of sending the voucher information to SUNATs Data Base so the transaction will be legally completed and stored.

  ![dataStorage](https://github.com/cs2901/yape-bcp-project-yacket-fingerlog/blob/develop/Developer_Guide/res/Package%20Deploy.png)